 Born and raised in Baltimore’s Park Heights Community, Angie overcame many of the obstacles that are faced by local youth today.
 Those experiences help her to relate to the issues concerning our communities and the needs of the people.
 She received her education through the Baltimore City Public School System, graduating from Mergenthaler Vocational Technical High School with a Certificate and Accreditations in Computer-Aided Drafting Design (CADD).
 She also attended Baltimore City Community College for continued certifications in CADD.
 In addition, she graduated from Fortis College (formerly known as Medix) for Medical Assisting.

 The ultimate mission for Angie remains unchanged: fighting for equal rights for all communities.
 By trade, she is a Mechanical Engineer Technician/Sr. CAD Designer recently being promoted to QA Checker.
-She’s been a homeowner for 15 years in the 4th District where she serves, and has lived in the district for a total of 20 years.
-Angie lives with her two daughters and dog, Lucky.
+She’s been a homeowner for 18 years in the 43rd District where she serves, and has lived in the district for a total of 23 years.

 I am asking for your vote once again:

 A vote for "ANGIE WINDER" is a WIN for Baltimore City!